Jurgen Goxha

-Club career
+Career

-In the first part of 2018–19, while representing Erzeni, Goxha was utilised as a striker by coach Gentian Stojku, scoring an impressive 7 goals in 12 appearances in Albanian First Division.
+In the first part of 2018–19, while representing Erzeni, Goxha was utilised as a striker by coach Gentian Stojku, scoring 7 goals in 12 appearances in Albanian First Division.
 His performances attracted the attention of Tirana, who made a bid for the player in the winter transfer window.

 On 28 January 2019, Tirana announced the signing of Goxha on an 18-month contract.
 He made his debut for his new side on 1 February in a 1–1 home draw against Teuta Durrës, entering in 73rd minute in place of fellow defender Erion Hoxhallari.
 He was released in August of that year, concluding the second part of 2018–19 season with 16 appearances, including 12 in league.

 On 16 August 2019, two days after he was released by Tirana, Goxha joined newly promoted top flight side Bylis Ballsh.
 He scored his first Albanian Superliga goal on 28 September in a 5–0 home rout of Flamurtari Vlorë, netting the second in the 33rd minute.

 On 10 August 2020, Goxha signed a 1+1 year contract with Azerbaijan Premier League side Gabala FK.

 On 7 August 2021, Goxha signed for Sabail on a one-year contract.